 |Actuarial calculation||Yes - generally carefully worded||No||Third party||Yes|

-Doctors are occasionally put in unenviable positions by people requesting reports, eg charitable organisations, students seeking evidence of extenuating circumstances for an academic authority or patients requesting support for housing need - none of whom is keen to, or able to, pay a fee.
+Doctors are occasionally requested to provide reports for no payment, such as charitable organisations, students seeking evidence of extenuating circumstances for an academic authority or patients requesting support for housing need.
 As in many other areas of clinical practice, this will require the doctor to make an individual judgement based on the merit of each request.

 It is advisable to present the information in as factual a form as possible.
 Try to avoid making judgements or voicing opinions which are beyond your expertise.
-If you do not have the knowledge to answer a question, eg whether the patient is fit for a job with which you are unfamiliar, say so.
-Most GPs, for example, will not have the expertise of a trained occupational health doctor - the professional that the requesting body may need to involve (often at increased cost) if they cannot obtain an opinion otherwise.
+If you do not have the knowledge to answer a question (eg, whether the patient is fit for a job with which you are unfamiliar), say so.
+Most GPs, for example, will not have the expertise of a trained occupational health doctor - the professional the requesting body may need to involve (often at increased cost) if they cannot obtain an opinion otherwise.